into your inbox

 How much prize money is there to be won?

 In 2019, the singles champions each received £2.35 million – up from £2.25 million in 2018.
-The total for 2021 has not been announced, but it’s likely that the overall prize money fund will be reduced.
+The total for 2021 has not been announced, but it’s likely that the overall prize money fund will be reduced while money may be weighted towards the early rounds.

 Despite the cancellation of the 2020 tournament, the organisers still made prize money payouts to players based on their world rankings, with those who would have competed in the main draw singles events each receiving £25,000.
 Those who would have played in qualifying, doubles or the wheelchair events received slightly less.